camicroscope/GSOC/README.md

 <img src="https://avatars0.githubusercontent.com/u/12075069?s=200&v=4" width="150" height="150" align="left" style="padding:10px;"/>

 # Communicating with the mentors
-We intend to use Slack as the primary medium of communication.
-In the meantime, however, feel free to reach out directly to the listed mentors.
+We intend to use Slack and mailing lists as the primary medium of communication.
+You may send an email to our mailing list camicroscope@googlegroups.com or use Slack camicroscope.slack.com to discuss the project ideas.

 # List of Ideas
 Discuss the project on Slack, and once you are ready to submit your application, use the template below.
 You must submit your application directly using the GSoC Program Site.
 If you have a project idea that is relevant for caMicroscope, but is not listed here, feel free to consult the mentors to discuss your own idea.
 The ideas listed below can be open for interpretation.
 Feel free to discuss with the mentors for clarifications, questions, or alternative suggestions.